An Empirical Framework

 Slicing large items shortens the end-to-end cycle time with users, accelerating the discovery of their real needs.

 Scrum defines three artifacts: Product Backlog, Sprint Backlog, and Increment.

 - Force-ranked (prioritized) list of desired functionality

 - Constantly re-prioritized by the Product Owner

-- Items at top are more granular than items at bottom
+- Items at top should be smaller (e.g., smaller than 1/4 of a Sprint) than items at bottom

 Product Backlog Item (PBI)

-- Specifies the what more than the how of a customer-centric feature
+- Describes the what (more than the how) of a customer-centric feature

 - Has a product-wide definition of done to prevent technical debt